kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 {{% /notice %}}

 {{% notice warn %}}
-Hybrid Gateway delegation is only supported for Http Gateways
+Hybrid Gateway delegation is supported only for HTTP Gateways.
 {{% /notice %}}

-The Hybrid Gateway makes it possible to define multiple HTTP and TCP Gateways, each with distinct matching criteria, on a single Gateway CR.
+With Hybrid Gateways, you can define multiple HTTP and TCP Gateways, each with distinct matching criteria, on a single Gateway CR.

-However, condensing all listener and routing configuration onto a single object can be cumbersome when dealing with a large number of matching and routing crtieria.
+However, condensing all listener and routing configuration onto a single object can be cumbersome when dealing with a large number of matching and routing criteria.

 Similar to how Gloo Edge provides delegation between Virtual Services and Route Tables, Hybrid Gateways can be assembled from separate resources.
 The root Gateway resource selects HttpGateways and assembles the Hybrid Gateway, as though it were defined in a single resource.